 For any type of business — small or large, B2B or B2C — your website is your greatest digital marketing tool.

 In our online world, people are constantly turning to the web to find answers to their questions, and solutions for their pain points.
 In fact, 14% of all Google searches are in the form of a question.
-If you want to position your brand as the answer to their queries — and ultimately increase your website traffic and gain new customers — then it’s important to make sure your business website is well-designed to meet their needs.
+If you want to position your brand as the answer to their queries — and ultimately increase your website traffic and gain new customers — then it’s important to make sure your business's online content and web design meets their needs.

 The best website designs for business typically fall into these categories:

 Lead generation: Lead generation business websites are focused on attracting leads that may eventually convert into customers or clients.
-These websites rely on strong landing pages and inbound marketing content.
+These websites rely on strong landing pages and inbound marketing content that gets traction through search engine optimization.

 Brand building: A popular type of website design for both B2B and B2C businesses, a brand building website is focused primarily on brand awareness.
 These websites may use several platforms to get the word out about their business, but the website acts as the main hub.